 1. You’re Not Ready

-A marriage is a big thing.
-So is a divorce.
-You go from thinking that you’ve found your life partner to facing the reality of being single and alone again.
+Marriage is a big thing, and so is a divorce.
+You go from thinking that you’ve found your life partner, to facing the reality of being single and alone again.
 This change is not one you’ll be able to get over in an instant.
 It can take a long time before you fully come to terms with what has happened.

 In fact, you will have to grieve your marriage like any other loss.
 You’ll have to grieve the future you thought you had together, the feelings you had, the person you were married to, and even the lifestyle you had grown accustomed to.